zombieCraig/DartRPG/MULTI_PLATFORM_RELEASE.md

 ## Version Management

-The workflow automatically updates the version in `pubspec.yaml` to match your release tag:
+The workflow automatically updates the version in `pubspec.yaml` and the changelog:

 - The version string is extracted from the tag (e.g., `v1.2.3` becomes `1.2.3`)
 - The build number is set to the GitHub run number for uniqueness
 - The resulting version in `pubspec.yaml` will be something like `1.2.3+123`
+- The changelog.json file is updated with the new version and changes from memory-bank files
+- The app's About section and changelog screen will automatically display the correct version

 ## Recent Workflow Updates